bonni208/Business_Ethics/Business_Ethics.md

 > Here are some review questions on how this class works.
 Test your understanding by answering them.

-What is the definition of synchronous attendance in this class?

-[[ ]] Attending class via the alternative attendance options [[ ]] An option for those who can't meet or prefer not to meet at the scheduled times [[X]] Attending class during the scheduled time via Zoom [[ ]] Informing Dr. B about your absence in advance

 How is the class structured?